Kiana Ghassemi

 Take Metadata’s onboarding box filled with branded swag.
 Every item in this box could be reused in person at events for customers and prospects.

 The cost of sending something with incorrect messaging or a poor-quality gift can overshadow the sentiment of the gift itself.
-Receiving a gift should be fun!
+Receiving a gift should be fun.
 Here are a few ideas to keep the focus on the true message and sentiment.

 Take inventory of your printed collateral: branded notecards, one-pagers, reports, custom boxes.
 If you’re questioning whether the item is evergreen enough to repurpose or too out of date to be effective, review elements such as logos, dates, names, messaging, and even brand colors.